fnproject/hotwrap/README.md

 # Fn HotWrap tool

 HotWrap is a beta tool that lets you create "Hot" Fn functions based on conventional unix command line tools (like shell commands or anything else you can invoke in a terminal) while also taking advantage of Fn's streaming event model inside your container.

-Hot wrap implements the Fn FDK contract via a command wrapper `hotwrap` this command wrapper then invokes a command for each event your function receives.
+HotWrap implements the Fn FDK contract via a command wrapper `hotwrap` this command wrapper then invokes a command for each event your function receives.

 HotWrap sends the body of incoming events to your command via STDIN and reads the response from STDOUT